SaidKA007/ai-supply-chain-threat-intelligence/week2/README.md

 - **[S06] Same authors and paper.** Version 4 PDF.
 Figure 3 and Table 2 on PDF page 6; Figures 5–6 on page 10; Figure 7 on page 11.
 Same research as S05.
 - **[S07] Palo Alto Networks Unit 42.** *Model Namespace Reuse: An AI Supply-Chain Attack Exploiting Model Name Trust*.
 Original report linked by `AML.CS0065`; Figures 5–6.
 Its publication date was not transcribed, so no separate article date is asserted.

-**Assignment basis:** the supplied *Introduction to Threat Hunting* syllabus, AY 2026–2027, Section 3.3, Week 2 row on PDF page 6, and the instructor's assignment statement provided by the group.
-The syllabus is not redistributed in this public project folder.

 [S01]: https://raw.githubusercontent.com/mitre-atlas/atlas-data/v2026.09/dist/v6/ATLAS-2026.09.yaml
 [S02]: https://www.reversinglabs.com/blog/rl-identifies-malware-ml-model-hosted-on-hugging-face